czcorpus/xmlanntools/README.md

 The option `-v` reports some basic information about the progress to the standard error output (STDERR).

 The script supports [all documented features](http://lindat.mff.cuni.cz/services/udpipe/api-reference.php) of the LINDAT UDPipe REST API: any analysis of the input can be suppressed by using the option `-na` (`--no-analysis`) and then only segmentation and tokenization will be performed; syntactic (dependency) parsing can be suppressed using the option `-np` (`--no-parsing`); input or output format can be set by the options `-if <format>` (`--input-format`) and `-of <format>` (`--output-format`); additional options may be passed to the tokenizer, tagger and syntactic parser using the corresponding options `--tokenizer`, `--tagger` and `--parser` or configuration options `tokenizer_options`, `tagger_options` and `parser_options` respectively.

+The script can also call the [NameTag](https://lindat.mff.cuni.cz/services/nametag/) NER tool to enrich the CoNLL-U output with recognition of named entities.
+Use the option `-ner` (configuration option `named_entities`) with an optional specification of the NER model to use.
+If no model is specified with the commandline option (or the value of `auto` is used in the configuration), the same specification of model will be requested as for the UDPipe tagger, which may result into a potential failure: while NameTag accepts some basic language specifications common with the UD tagger (such as `cs`, `en` or `de`), it does not recognize others.
+Currently, only a model for Czech is available together with a universal multilingual model, so that languages other than `cs` are automatically analyzed using the latter one (if they are recognized at all).
+See also the corresponding [documentation on models](https://lindat.mff.cuni.cz/services/nametag/api-reference.php#models).

+Named entities are later automatically detected in the enriched "CoNLL-U+NE" output and converted into XML annotation by the `ann2standoff` script: `ne` elements are created with the attribute `type` specifying the particular type of the identified named entity.
+The `ne` elements may also be nested if multiple types of named entities are identified within overlapping text spans.

 ### xml2vrt